TheLat/fusion/README.md

 The developer of this game wishes to remain anonymous and will not answer any questions.
 If, for some reason, people want to contribute art assets, the developer may take them and include them in the game.
 Credits to the game will be the original Pokemon Red and Blue credits.

 List of changes:
-- Fusion machine in Professor Oak's Lab.
+- Fusion machine in Saffron City.
 - Major status effects (Burn, Freeze, Paralyze, Poison, Sleep) are on longer mututally exclusive.
 - Toxic is now a major status effect that persists outside of combat.
 Swapping out a pokemon while it has Toxic on it will reset its counter.
 A pokemon that suffers from Toxic can't be poisoned.
 A pokemon that is poisoned and has Toxic applied to it will no longer be poisoned.
 - Any story event that asks you to choose between pokemon that can't be found in the wild (the fossils, Hitmonlee and Hitmonchan, etc.) will grant you all the pokemon instead.
 This does not apply to the starter pokemon at the beginning.